ROCm/hipBLASLt/docs/how-to-use-hipblaslt-offline-tuning.rst

 ``hipblaslt-bench`` can be used to find the best-performing GEMM kernel for a given set of GEMM problems.
 Use the command line interface to access this functionality.
 (See :ref:`clients` for more details.)

-Through the User Offline Tuning mechanism, the best solution index for a given problem size obtained by ``hipblaslt-bench`` can be directly used in future GEMM calls.

-However, please note that these indices cannot be reused across library releases or across different device architectures.
+``hipblaslt-bench`` provides the best solution index for a given problem size.
+This index can be used directly in future GEMM calls through the User Offline Tuning mechanism.
+However, these indices cannot be reused across library releases or across different device architectures.

 Running
 =================================